UK warns of 'bumpy' post-Brexit transition despite deal

 Despite the deal, uncertainty hangs over huge chunks of the relationship between Britain and the EU.
 The agreement covers trade in goods, but leaves the UK's huge financial services sector in limbo, still uncertain how easily it can do business with the bloc after January 1.
 The British territory of Gibraltar, which sees thousands of workers cross over daily from Spain, is also in limbo since it was not included in the deal.

+“This is not a final done deal in many respects,” said Jill Rutter of the UK in a Changing Europe think tank, noting that big decisions in many areas are yet to come.

-And Brexit deal has angered one of the sectors the government stressed it would protect: fishing.
+And the deal has angered one sector that the UK Government vowed to protect: fishing.
 The economically minor but hugely symbolic issue of fishing rights was a sticking point in negotiations, with maritime EU nations seeking to retain access to UK waters, and Britain insisting it must control its seas.

 “I am angry, disappointed and betrayed,” said Andrew Locker, chairman of Britain's National Federation of Fishermen's Organizations.
 “Boris Johnson promised us the rights to all the fish that swim in our exclusive economic zone and we have got a fraction of that.”